Windows Desktop MFA user experience

 • Offline one-time-password

-• Offline security key with OATH support.
+• Offline security key with OAuth support.

 The Okta Verify push notification, Okta Verify one-time password, and FIDO2 keys can only be used with an internet connection.